To be able to answer this question you have to first figure out how much money you want to make.

 Medium bankroll €2.000-10.000

-A capital of 2.000-10.000 would be enough to cover many bookmakers and still have money left to balance the accounts if some of them run out of money.
+When arbitrage betting, a capital of 2.000-10.000 would be enough to cover many bookmakers and still have money left to balance the accounts if some of them run out of money.
+With a capital this size, you should use Sure betting or Value betting.
+The good thing is – both are included in a RebelBetting subscription!

 Large bankroll €10.000-25.000

-With a sizeable bankroll, you will not have any trouble keeping your bookmakers balanced.
+With a sizeable bankroll, you will not have any trouble keeping your bookmakers balanced when arbing or value betting.
 However, if you have a big bankroll you’ll likely want to play with higher stakes.
 This could be a bit tricky due to the bet-limits bookmakers have on their odds.
 The top bookmakers accept bets of a few thousand euros, but usually not more.
-This means that the there is a realistic “cap” of the amount of money you can make per month.
+This means that there is a realistic “cap” of the amount of money you can make per month.

 Ready to get started?